Moiz-Inamdar/AI-Powered-Healthcare-Management-System/README.md

 Initially, my plan was to develop a simple system that included only the doctor and medical store roles.
 Doctors could register patients and prescribe medicines, and the store staff could view and issue those medicines efficiently.

-However, as part of your task requirement, we were also encouraged to integrate AI into our solution.
+However, as part of AI Integration, I was  encouraged to integrate AI into our solution.
 This made me expand the project by including a patient role with AI-powered features.
 Now, patients can not only view their medical history but also:

 Get AI-powered doctor recommendations based on their symptoms.